 As a rough guide, Coinbase’s old fee schedule included a 1.49% fee for most transactions and 3.99% for bank card purchases.

 As for Coinbase Advanced (for actively trading cryptocurrencies), trading fees begin at 0.60% and decrease according to your trading volume, as well as whether you make a “maker” order or a “taker” order.

 Fiat deposits and withdrawals via ACH are free, while USD wire deposits and withdrawals have fees of $10 and $25, respectively.
 SEPA deposits and withdrawals are almost free at €0.15 each.
 Swift deposits of GPB are free, but £1 for withdrawals

 Coinbase Advanced fees can be seen in more detail here.

 Once your Coinbase account is set up, you will be able to buy a small amount of Bitcoin until you raise your limit.
 In order to raise your limits, you will need to do the following:

 - Provide and verify your personal information

-- Provide and verify your photo id
+- Provide and verify your photo ID

-As for the quality of the support, the overall impression is not too positive.
-Most of the time the support team won’t dig deep into your issue on their first response, and it is quite common to receive “canned responses” that don’t really address the problem.
+As for the quality of the support, the overall sentiment is negative.
+Most of the time, the support team won’t dig deep into your issue on their first response, and it is quite common to receive “canned responses” that don’t really address the problem.

 To sum it up, there has been a lot of controversy over Coinbase within the Bitcoin community.
 If you’re new to Coinbase, this is perhaps the one thing you need to take into account before making your decision to buy cryptocurrency through Coinbase.
-More on that in the following section.

 Closed or frozen accounts